zkpservices/zkpservices/site/docs/zkp.edited.md

 In the digital world, much information, like Waldo, is hidden in the crowd.

-With ZKP, you can prove specific things about your information, like where Waldo is in the picture, without showing the entire picture.
+With ZKP, you can prove specific things about your information (like where Waldo is in the picture) without showing the entire picture.

 So, just as you wouldn’t need to point out Waldo’s exact location, with ZKP, you can keep your digital secrets safe and still convince others of certain truths about them.